Ford 5000: Ireland

 In Ireland, Ford tractors, lorries and cars sold very very well because at one time Ford had a factory in Cork.
 Selling the Fordson Major and Ford 4000 was of no problem and selling the Ford 5000 was even easier.
 Like Great Britain, it was launched in the mid-sized range, which, like Great Britain, was the main market for Irish farmers.
 It sold very well and is the third best-selling tractor in the history of Ireland.
 According to a 2004 tractor survey, there were more than 200 Ford 5000s being in everyday use in every province.

 Changes

-After its launch in 1964 the Ford 5000 and the other models in the range stayed in production until 1968 when they were upgraded into the Ford Force series.
-Some modifications were done to the engine and other components which resulted in more power for the Ford 5000, rated at 75 hp.
-Also some modifications to the sheet metal were done to give it a more modern appearance.
-In 1971 a few minor changes were done to the engine and a factory fitted safety cab could be ordered from that moment on.
-In 1975, Ford retired the Ford 5000 and all of its range with it, after eleven years production.
+After its launch in 1964 the Ford 5000, alongside the other models in its range, stayed in production until 1968, when they were upgraded into the Ford Force series.
+Some modifications were done to the engine and other components which resulted in more power for the Ford 5000, now rated at 75 hp.
+Additionally, the sheet metal was modified to give the tractor a more modern appearance.
+In 1971 a few minor changes were done to the engine, and a factory fitted safety cab could now be ordered as well.
+In 1975, Ford retired the Ford 5000, and all of its range with it, after eleven years production.
 It was one of the company's best selling tractors.